Olukeye/Hospitality-App/README.md

     "rating":1
 }

--Response with:
+- Response with:
--status code is 201 Created
+- status code is 201 Created

 {
     "name": "presidential suit",